ircmaxell/PHPPHP/test-results.html.md

 Foreach loop tests - modifying the array during the loop: special case.
 Behaviour is good since php 5.2.2. [vendor/php/php-src/tests/lang/foreachLoop.005.phpt]
 Foreach loop tests - error case: key is a reference. [vendor/php/php-src/tests/lang/foreachLoop.006.phpt] Foreach loop tests - foreach operates on the original array if the array is referenced outside the loop. [vendor/php/php-src/tests/lang/foreachLoop.009.phpt]
+This test illustrates the impact of invoking destructors when refcount is decremented to 0 on foreach.
+It will pass only if the 'contentious code' in PHPValue.decReferences() is enabled. [vendor/php/php-src/tests/lang/foreachLoop.010.phpt]
 Changing from an interable type to a non iterable type during the iteration [vendor/php/php-src/tests/lang/foreachLoop.011.phpt]
 Directly modifying an unreferenced array when foreach'ing over it. [vendor/php/php-src/tests/lang/foreachLoop.012.phpt] Directly modifying an unreferenced array when foreach'ing over it while using &$value syntax. [vendor/php/php-src/tests/lang/foreachLoop.013.phpt]